-Dr. Markus Hofmann is currently a lecturer at Technological University Dublin, where he focuses on the areas of web development, data mining and business intelligence.
+Dr. Markus Hofmann is currently a senior lecturer at Technological University Dublin, where he focuses on the areas of web development, data mining and business intelligence, and is course coordinator for our MSc in Applied Data Science and Analytics.
 He has taught at Level 6, 7, 8 and 9 in subjects such as Data Mining, Data Mining Applications, Text and Web Content Mining, Web Design, Information Retrieval and Databases.
 Dr. Hofmann published extensively at national as well as international level and specialised in recent years in the areas of Data Mining, learning object creation, eLearning and virtual learning environments.
 He further has strong connections to the Business Intelligence and Data Mining sector both on an academic as well as industry level and currently is involved in the conceptual design and development of several projects such as a fully integrated eLearning tool for the data mining software RapidMiner, a Moodle VLE Plug-in to Support Simultaneous Visualisation of a Collection of Multi-Media Sign Language Corpora Objects, and 2-D and 3-D visualisation of multiple learning objects.
 Furthermore he is co-editing and co-writing a book on data mining case studies focusing strongly on educational concepts and techniques to improve the learning experience in this area.

 Laura Keyes is a lecturer in the Informatics Department at Technological University Dublin, teaching in the areas of Mathematics, Databases, Data Mining and Geospatial data mining as well as supervising student projects at undergraduate and postgraduate level.
 Laura began her lecturing career at Maynooth University where she also worked as a research assistant and published extensively in the area of Graphical Object Recognition.
 She is currently completing her PhD in the field of Graphics Recognition and Shape Analysis with a focus on vector graphical object recognition including GIS data.
 Additional research interests include Geographic Data Quality and Volunteered Geographic Information, Machine Learning and Spatial Analysis.